Ayope/marsa.ma/README.md

 6- Super Admin account
 > I- Have all website administrator privileges\
 > II- Can also manage website administrators

+7- Client can subscribe with a freelance fisher to get an amount and a type of fish weekly or monthly

 ## Tools: